mzebinisa/ICA2_April2023_UoE/README.md

  OQSIL - Online Protein Quality aSsesIng tooL
+ This tool was developed as part of the coursework for the Bioinformatics programming and systems management module at the Bioinformatics postgraduate program at the University of Edinburgh in 2022-2023.

  Introduction

 OQSIL is a generic Python-based tool designed to assist biologists and protein-focused researchers in conducting comprehensive protein sequence analyses.
 It allows users to download protein FASTA sequences from NCBI for specific organisms or taxa, then performs a range of quantitative and qualitative analyses.
 These include amino acid count, sequence alignment, conservation plotting, similarity scoring, motif identification, and physicochemical property analysis of individual proteins.

  Features